rackerlabs/support-how-to/content/how-to/cloud-servers/investigate-compromised-servers/index.md

 #### lsattr command

-If the attacker is able to gain root access and trojan certain binaries, they might make those binaries immutable so that you cannot reinstall clean versions of them.
+If the attacker gains root access and trojans certain binaries, they might make those binaries immutable so that you cannot reinstall clean versions of them.
 Check the following directories: